Tekken Tag Tournament 2

 Characters: Jin Kazama, Kazuya Mishima, Heihachi Mishima, Jun Kazama, Jaycee, Lars, Alisa, Leo, Zafina, Miguel, Bob, Asuka Kazama, Bryan Fury, Lili, Hwoarang, Baek Doo San, Dragunov, Steve Fox, Ling Xiaoyu, Devil Jin, Paul Phoenix, Bruce Irvin, Marshall Law, Lei Wulong, Lee Chaolan, King, Kuma, Panda, Jack-6, Craig Marduk, Ganryu, Roger Jr., Raven, Eddy Gordo, Christie Monteiro, Feng Wei, Wang Jinrei, Nina Williams, Anna Williams, Armor King, Yoshimitsu, Mokujin, Jinpachi Mishima, True Ogre, Unknown, Combot, Michelle, Kunimitsu, Angel, Ogre, Forest Law, P. Jack, Alex, Tiger, Violet, Dr. Boskonovitch, Sebastian, Slim Bob, Miharu

-Related Games: Tekken Tag Tournament, Tekken, Tekken 2, Tekken 3, Tekken 4, Tekken 5, Tekken 5: Dark Resurrection, Tekken: Dark Resurrection, Tekken 5: Dark Resurrection Online, Tekken 6, Tekken 6: Bloodline Rebellion, Tekken Advance, Tekken Hybrid, Tekken 3D: Prime Edition, Street Fighter X Tekken, Soul Calibur 5, Dead or Alive 5, Virtua Fighter 5: Final Shodown
+Related Games: Tekken Tag Tournament, Tekken, Tekken 2, Tekken 3, Tekken 4, Tekken 5, Tekken 5: Dark Resurrection, Tekken: Dark Resurrection, Tekken 5: Dark Resurrection Online, Tekken 6, Tekken 6: Bloodline Rebellion, Tekken Advance, Tekken Hybrid, Tekken 3D: Prime Edition, Tekken Revolution, Street Fighter X Tekken, Soul Calibur 5, Dead or Alive 5, Virtua Fighter 5: Final Showdown

 Gameplay Engine 9.5 / 10 Story / Theme 8.5 / 10 Overall Graphics 8.5 / 10 Animation 9 / 10 Music / Sound Effects 9.5 / 10 Innovation 9.5 / 10 Art Direction 9.5 / 10 Customization 9 / 10 Options / Extras 9.5 / 10 Intro / Presentation 8.5 / 10 Replayability / Fun 10 / 10 "Ouch" Factor 10 / 10 Characters 10 / 10